Summer 2026 — Policies

 Office hours

-Office hours are times that an instructor and TAs commit to being in their designated locations (virtual office hours via Zoom), door open, first come, first served.
+Office hours are times that an instructor commit to being in their designated locations (virtual office hours via Zoom), door open, first come, first served.
 No appointment is needed.
 If you cannot make the office hours, then we can try to set up an appointment.
 Please make a private post on Piazza, tagging all instructors, with your availability.
 We will try our best to match our times with yours; we want to see you succeed.

 We will inform you in class or through announcements if we have to miss office hours.